By Diane Spicer

 The flexible handle on the cup is a compact, lightweight textured fabric loop.
 That means you'll have to take off bulky gloves in order to get two or three fingers into it to control your pour rate.

 This will take a bit of practice.
-I practiced using cold water and the cup I carry when I hike, just to get muscle memory working for me.
+I practiced using cold water, the cup I carry when I hike, and my bulkiest gloves just to get muscle memory working for me.
+(That's how I know bulky gloves are a no go.)

 It might take longer to get that stove fired up and the water boiling.

 If you're out in temperatures below 20 degrees F (-6 degrees C), the ignition button may not be reliable.
-Put a lighter into your emergency kit to cover this scenario.
+Put a lighter into your emergency kit to cover this scenario (mentioned previously).

-That's top of mind for me when I'm using gear that directly relates to my safety and comfort.
+That's top of mind for me when I'm using gear directly related to my safety and comfort.

 How will this technology perform over the months and years that I bring it along on my hikes?